VinEdw/blaster-pong/README.md

 The first player to reach 5 points wins the match.
 Have fun! :)

-Here is the current link hosted by [replit.com](https://pong-withblaster.vincentedwards1.repl.co/).
+Here is the current link hosted using [GitHub Pages](https://vinedw.github.io/blaster-pong/).